Avon Fire and Rescue Service

 Avon Fire & Rescue Service (AF&RS) is the fire and rescue service covering the unitary authorities of Bath and North East Somerset, Bristol, North Somerset, and South Gloucestershire in South West England.

-The headquarters of the service is co-located with Avon and Somerset Police in Portishead, and the service has 22 fire stations across its area.
+The headquarters of the service is co-located with Avon and Somerset Police in Portishead.
+It has 21 fire stations and 34 fire engines across its area, which covers 515 sqmi with a population of 1.9 million.

 History

 Avon Fire Brigade was created in 1974, when the county of Avon was created.
 In 1996, the county was abolished and four separate unitary authorities were created.
 Administration of the service was taken over by a joint fire authority made up of councillors from the four unitary authorities.
 In 2004, the Fire and Rescue Services Act was passed.
 To better reflect the changing roles and responsibilities of the fire service, Avon Fire Brigade changed its name to Avon Fire & Rescue Service.

 Fleur Lombard (1974 – 4 February 1996) was the first female firefighter to die on duty in peacetime Britain, while Avon Fire and Rescue Service were fighting a supermarket fire in Staple Hill.
 The Fleur Lombard Bursary Fund provides travel grants so that a junior member of any UK fire and rescue service may visit the fire service of another country.

 In September 2017, the service's headquarters was moved from Temple Back, Bristol to the Avon and Somerset Police headquarters in Portishead.
 Following the move, an unexpected number of support staff left the service, resulting in recruitment delays in finding replacement staff.